 What to Expect During Your Appointment

 Your scheduled visit to the Orthopedic Service at the Cornell University Hospital for Animals begins when you pull up to the circular driveway in front of the equine hospital.
 Please park your vehicle, come into the reception area, and check in at the front desk.
-After a small amount of paperwork, a veterinary student will help you unload and walk your horse to its assigned stall.

 We offer free long-term parking where overnight parking for trucks and trailers if needed.